-The Company's financial instruments consist of cash, trade and other receivables, accounts payable and accrued liabilities, lease liabilities, long-term debt, derivative financial instrument and other liabilities.
-The fair values of these financial instruments, except long-term debt and other liabilities, approximate carrying value because of their short-term nature.
+The Company's financial instruments consist of cash, trade and other receivables, accounts payable and accrued liabilities, lease liabilities and other liabilities.
+The fair values of these financial instruments and other liabilities, approximate carrying value because of their short-term nature.
+For the non-current trade and other receivables, the fair value is also not significantly different form the carrying amount.
 Financial assets measured at amortized cost include cash and trade and other receivables.